namkoong-lab/data-recipes/opt_algos/opt_ideas.md

     * "Thompson Sampling" - generate one realization of $f$ from the posterior, and choose the maximum point in that realization as the next point to observe
     * "Expected Improvement" - Let $f^\star$ be the current best objective value function; pick our new point $x^\prime \in \mathcal{A}$ to maximize $\mathbb{E} \left[ (f(x^\prime) - f^\star)^+ \right]$, where the expctation is over the posterior

   - There is one final complication - in some cases, we get to choose how much to "invest" into an evaluation of $f$.
 We can either spend a long time to get a very accurate (high fidelity) value of $f(x)$, or spend less time to get a less accurate (low fidelity) value.
-In the hypermarater tuning example, a low fidelity estimate of $f(x)$ might be obtained by only training for very few epochs or on very few data points.
+In the hyperparameter tuning example, a low fidelity estimate of $f(x)$ might be obtained by only training for very few epochs or on very few data points.

     There are all kinds of techniques developed to handle this kind of "multi fidelity Bayesian optimization" - in particular, they start evaluating $f(x^\prime)$ for our new point with low fidelity, and "abort" it if it's not looking good.